-Medway Public Health Directorate has worked in close partnership with the PSHE Association to produce a quality assured suite of PSHE/RSE lesson plans and resources.
-Available at no cost to all Medway schools.
+Medway Public Health Directorate has worked in close partnership with the PSHE Association to produce a quality assured suite of PSHE and RSE lesson plans and resources.
+These are available at no cost to all Medway schools.

-A series of four lesson plans for key stage 4 with a specific focus on addressing extremism and radicalisation of all kinds were produced in partnership with the PSHE Association.
+A series of 4 lesson plans for key stage 4 with a specific focus on addressing extremism and radicalisation of all kinds were produced in partnership with the PSHE Association.

 Youth Mental Health First Aid (MHFA)